 In our society, addiction is often misunderstood and vilified, leading to profound stigmatization of those with substance use disorders.
 This stigma can manifest as negative attitudes, discrimination, and biases that create significant barriers to recovery.
-Given the devastating impact of drug overdoses on American lives—with over 800,000 fatalities between 1999 and 2020*—it is crucial that we address this issue head-on.
+Given the devastating impact of drug overdoses on American lives—with over 100,000 fatalities in the United States during 2023*—it is crucial that we address this issue head-on.

 The History of Stigma